 The most common reason for sending malicious software to anyone or any entity is to get personal identity information for identity theft purposes.

-Other reasons include stealing your credit card information or other financial data, gaining control of multiple computers to launch a DDoS attack software on other networks, or for infecting computers to use them for mining cryptocurrency or bitcoin.
+Other reasons include stealing your credit card information or other financial data, gaining control of multiple computers to launch DDoS attack software on other networks, or for infecting computers to use them for mining cryptocurrency or bitcoin.

 What Are the Most Common Signs of Phishing Emails?

 Here is a little basic training to help you combat malware from invading your computer or system.
 The greeting will be odd.

 There will be something that’s not quite right about the greeting.
 It may be more formal than usual.

 There will be discrepancies in the email address, link, and the domain name.

 It will make it seem like an urgent matter (act now, immediate action required, etc.) or a threat (last warning, account suspension pending your account has been limited, etc.).

 They send attachments, so if you’re not expecting one, or you get one from a source you don’t recognize, leave it alone.

 They may contain strange requests.
 The best thing you can do if you see something suspicious in your email is to report it immediately.